Page 1 Page 2 Page 3 Page 4

 End Sub

-The code first checks whether resizing is required then uses the Resize procedure above
+The above code first checks whether resizing is required then uses the Resize procedure above

 Following that two adjustments may be made: